 We do not home kittens until they are at least 9 weeks old.
 Kittens are playful, incredibly cute and great fun, but they also need a lot of care and attention, so need someone at home a lot for the first few months.
-Kittens are best homed in pairs so that they can play together.
+Kittens are best homed in pairs so that they can play and continue to learn together.
 A kitten becomes sexually mature at around 4 months old, so kittens need to be kept indoors until they are neutered (at 4-6 months, depending on your vet’s advice).
 All Cats Protection kittens must be neutered when they get to this age, in order to keep the unwanted cat population down – this is a charity policy, and we will pay the cost.
 Kittens are usually happy to be homed with adult existing cats, and adult cats are usually accepting of new kittens in the home as they don’t pose a threat.

 Young adult cats (1-7 years)

 An adult cat may still be playful, but will be less hard work than a kitten.
 An adult cat may be less accepting of other adult cats.